safe-global/safe-docs/docs/tutorial_tx_service_initiate_sign.md

 ## Proposing transactions

 This tutorial will teach you how to propose transactions to the transaction service, there are 2 reasons you would want to do that:
 - The transactions appear on the UIs, so you can craft custom transactions that can be signed and send by any of the owners in any of the UIs.
+Please note: Transactions submitted as a non-owner will not show up on the official Safe interfaces unless you previously added a delegate.
+There is a separate [tutorial on how to add a delegate to your Safe](tutorial_tx_service_set_delegate).
 - As a way to collect offchain signatures (instead of calling `approveHash` method on the Safe contract with every owner) and save gas.

 ### Proposing transactions using Javascript